Samuel Johnson: Health and disability

 Two hundred years after Johnson's death, the posthumous diagnosis of Tourette syndrome became widely accepted.
 The condition was unknown during Johnson's lifetime, but Boswell describes Johnson displaying signs of Tourette syndrome, including tics and other involuntary movements.
 According to Boswell "he commonly held his head to one side ... moving his body backwards and forwards, and rubbing his left knee in the same direction, with the palm of his hand ...
 [H]e made various sounds" like "a half whistle" or "as if clucking like a hen", and "... all this accompanied sometimes with a thoughtful look, but more frequently with a smile.
 Generally when he had concluded a period, in the course of a dispute, by which time he was a good deal exhausted by violence and vociferation, he used to blow out his breath like a whale."

 There are many similar accounts; in particular, Johnson was said to "perform his gesticulations" at the threshold of a house or in doorways.
 When asked by a little girl why he made such noises and acted in that way, Johnson responded: "From bad habit."
-The diagnosis of the syndrome was first made in a 1967 report, and Tourette syndrome researcher Arthur K. Shapiro described Johnson as "the most notable example of a successful adaptation to life despite the liability of Tourette syndrome".
+His posthumous diagnosis with the syndrome was first made in a 1967 report, and Tourette syndrome researcher Arthur K. Shapiro described Johnson as "the most notable example of a successful adaptation to life despite the liability of Tourette syndrome".
 Details provided by the writings of Boswell, Hester Thrale, and others reinforce the diagnosis, with one paper concluding:

 [Johnson] also displayed many of the obsessional-compulsive traits and rituals which are associated with this syndrome ...
 It may be thought that without this illness Dr Johnson's remarkable literary achievements, the great dictionary, his philosophical deliberations and his conversations may never have happened; and Boswell, the author of the greatest of biographies would have been unknown.